 Condition Section D118.
-Management plans required under this consent must be prepared in accordance include: e with relevant guidelines, and a) details of: i. the relevant statutory requirements (including any relevant approval, licence or lease conditions); ii. any relevant limits or performance measures and criteria; and iii. the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, Stage 1 or any management measures; i.
-Section 0 ii.
-Section 3 iii.
-OWE OEMP specialist management plans b) a description of the measures to be implemented to comply with the relevant statutory requirements, limits, or performance measures and criteria; Section 3 c) a program to monitor and report on the: i. impacts and environmental performance of Stage 1; and ii. effectiveness of the management measures set out pursuant to paragraph (b) above; i.
-Section 4 ii.
-Section 3 d) a contingency plan to manage any unpredicted impacts and their consequences and to ensure that ongoing impacts reduce to levels below relevant impact assessment criteria as quickly as possible; Section 0 e) a program to investigate and implement ways to improve the environmental performance of Stage 1 over time; Section 5 f) a protocol for managing and reporting any: incident and any non-compliance (specifically including any exceedance of the impact assessment criteria and performance criteria); complaint; failure to comply with statutory requirements; and i.
-Section 02.6.5.1 ii.
-Section 2.7 iii.
-Section 0 g) a protocol for periodic review of the plan.
-Section 5 D130.
+Management plans required under this consent must be prepared in accordance e with relevant guidelines, and include: a) details of: the relevant statutory requirements (including any relevant approval, licence or lease conditions); any relevant limits or performance measures and criteria; and the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, Stage 1 or any management measures; i.
+Section 3.3ii.
+Section 4iii.
+OWE OEMP specialist management plans a description of the measures to be implemented to comply with the relevant statutory requirements, limits, or performance measures and criteria; Section 4 c) a program to monitor and report on the: i. impacts and environmental performance of Stage 1; and ii. effectiveness of the management measures set out pursuant to paragraph (b) above; d) a contingency plan to manage any unpredicted impacts and their consequences i.
+Section 5 ii.
+Section 7 a contingency plan to manage any unpredicted impacts and their consequences and to ensure that ongoing impacts reduce to levels below relevant impact assessment criteria as quickly as possible; Section 6 e) a program to investigate and implement ways to improve the environmental performance of Stage 1 over time; Section 7 f) a protocol for managing and reporting any: i. incident and any non-compliance (specifically including any exceedance of the impact assessment criteria and performance criteria); ii. complaint; iii. failure to comply with statutory requirements; and i.
+Section 3.5 ii.
+Section 3.6 iii.
+Section 3.5 g) a protocol for periodic review of the plan.
+Section 7 D130.
 The Applicant must prepare an Operational Environmental Management Plan (OEMP) in accordance with the requirements of Condition D118 and to the satisfaction of the Planning Secretary.
 This Plan D131.
-As part of the OEMP required under Condition D130 of this consent, the Applicant must include the following: a) describe the role, responsibility, authority and accountability of all key personnel involved in the environmental management of operation of Stage 1; Section 0 b) describe the procedures that would be implemented to: i.
-Section 0 ii.
-Section 2.7
+As part of the OEMP required under Condition D130 of this consent, the Applica int must include the following: a) describe the role, responsibility, authority and accountability of all key personnel involved in the environmental management of operation of Stage 1; Section 3.2 b) describe the procedures that would be implemented to: keep the local community and relevant agencies informed about the operation and environmental performance of Stage 1; receive, handle, respond to, and record complaints; resolve any disputes that may arise; respond to any non-compliance; respond to emergencies; and i.
+Section 5ii.
+Section 3.6iii.
+Section 3.6iv.
+Section 3.5v.
+Section 3.5 c) include the following environmental management plans: i.
+Landscape Management Plan (LMP) (see Condition D35); ii.
+Flora and Fauna Management Plan (FFMP) (see Condition D88); iii.
+Waste Management Plan (WMP) (see Condition D112); and iv.
+Operational Traffic Management Plan (OTMP) (see Condition D69A).
+Note these are OWE OEMP Management Plans i.
+Section 4.8 (App L) ii.
+Section 4.7 (App J) iii.
+Section 4.6 (App I) iv.
+Section 4.4 (App E)

-Condition Section

-i. keep the local community and relevant agencies informed about the operation and environmental performance of Stage 1; iii.
-Section 2.8 iv.
-Section 0

-ii. receive, handle, respond to, and record complaints; v.
-Section 0

-iii. resolve any disputes that may arise;

-iv. respond to any non-compliance;

-V. respond to emergencies; and

-c) i. ii. iii. iv.
-Flora and Fauna Management Plan (FFMP) (see Condition D88); Waste Management Plan (WMP) (see Condition D112); and Note these are OWE OEMP Management Plans i.
-Section 0 ii.
-Section 0 iii.
-Section 3.5 iv.
-Section 0

-D132 2.
-The Applicant must:

-a) not commence operation until the OEMP is approved by the Planning Secretary; and b) operate Stage 1 in accordance with the OEMP approved by the Planning Secretary (and as revised and approved by the Planning Secretary from time to
+Condition Section D132.
+The Applicant must: a) not commence operation until the OEMP is approved by the Planning Secretary; and a) Noted b) operate Stage 1 in accordance with the OEMP approved by the Planning Secretary (and as revised and approved by the Planning Secretary from time to time). b) OWE OEMP